Language: EN

 console.log(greeting); // 'Hello'

-If person.greet were null or undefined, it would not attempt to invoke the method and greeting would be undefined.
+If person.greet were null or undefined, the method would not be attempted to be invoked and greeting would be undefined.

 Accessing Array Elements